U.S. Income Inequality Worsens, Widening To A New Gap

 In some cases, Rodgers says, the reason the poverty rate fell is likely due to a growing number of local and state governments that have raised their minimum wage — something the federal government hasn't done since 2009.

-In the three most populous U.S. metropolitan areas — centered around New York City, Los Angeles, and Chicago — the percentage of people in poverty fell for the fourth year in a row.
+In the three most populous U.S. metropolitan areas — centered on New York City, Los Angeles and Chicago — the percentage of people in poverty fell for the fourth year in a row.